 The title to this article sums up collaboration for me.
 There is only so much you can do on your own.
-When we collaborate we see more, we achieve more, we are more.
+When we collaborate we see more, we achieve more, and we are more.
 Collaboration is central to so much of what we do in professional services firms.
 Whether it is collaboration with teams, across teams within the firm, with clients, with many clients, or with the industry we find ourselves in.

-The good, the bad and the ugly of collaboration
+The good, the bad, and the ugly of collaboration